golang/example/gotypes/go-types.md

 	}

-No entry is recorded for identifiers since the `Defs` and `Uses` maps provide more information about them.
+No entries are recorded for identifiers since the `Defs` and `Uses` maps provide more information about them.
-Also, no entry is recorded for pseudo-expressions like `*ast.KeyValuePair` or `*ast.Ellipsis`.
+Also, no entries are recorded for pseudo-expressions like `*ast.KeyValuePair` or `*ast.Ellipsis`.

-The value of the `Types` map is a `TypeAndValue`, which (unsurprisingly) holds the `Type` and value of the expression, and in addition, its _mode_.
+The value of the `Types` map is a `TypeAndValue`, which (unsurprisingly) holds the type and value of the expression, and in addition, its _mode_.
 The mode is opaque, but has predicates to answer questions such as:
 Does this expression denote a value or a type?
 Does this value have an